 - Asbestosis: Asbestosis is the term used to describe a respiratory disorder caused by the scarring of lung tissue.
 When asbestos fibers are inhaled, they can cause irritation in the lungs, which can lead to inflammation.
 White blood cells react, attempting to break down the asbestos fibers, but are unsuccessful.
-This attempt causes other cells to grow, resulting in scar tissue build up.
+This attempt causes other cells to grow, resulting in scar tissue buildup.
 As the scar tissue builds up, the ability to breathe slowly diminishes.

-- Asbestos Caused Lung Cancer: Lung cancer is one of the most common asbestos diseases.
+- Asbestos-Caused Lung Cancer: Lung cancer is one of the most common asbestos diseases.
 Individuals exposed to asbestos over long periods of time have an increased risk of developing lung cancer, especially those who smoke tobacco.

 Symptoms of Asbestos Disease

 Asbestos diseases typically progress slowly and can take up to 50 years to develop.
-While most asbestos diseases share similar symptoms, following is a breakdown of the symptoms for each individual asbestos disease:
+While most asbestos diseases share similar symptoms, the following is a breakdown of the symptoms for each individual asbestos disease:

+Mesothelioma is one of the most lethal asbestos-related diseases.
 The only confirmed cause of mesothelioma cancer is asbestos exposure.
 It is a sad fact that approximately 2,500-3,000 people die from mesothelioma each year in the U.S. This cancer attacks the mesothelium, a thin and vulnerable tissue that lines part of the chest cavity, including the outside of the lungs and heart.

 - Shortness of breath